All official European Union website addresses are in the europa.eu domain.

 Floating roads are roads that float on water or are built on a very unstable substrate, like peat.
 These roads can be used both as temporary and permanent solutions in areas where standard roads are difficult or even impossible to build due to unfavourable natural conditions.
 Floating roads were for example used in Scotland to ensure access to windfarm areas lying on peat bogs.
 They can be used in both permanently or intermittently flooded areas and in flood-prone zones, supporting disaster risk management and climate change adaptation.
 Floating roads are more flexible than bridges and can also be used as a bypass in case of road blockages due to reasons other than flooding, e.g. due to roadwork on a bridge or on a road along a waterway.
 This measure can be quickly assembled and easily relocated.
 Moreover, floating roads take less space than traditional alternatives.
 Floating roads built on water are placed on floating pontoons, so they can move accordingly to the change in the water level.
 On unstable solid substrates, two layers of geogrid are used as structural elements of the road.

 Contrary to floating roads, elevated or flyover roads are normally used in the road network.
 Due to their design elevation, they can ensure connection to the wider road network also in case of flooding events.
 Elevated roads can look like a bridge, but they are usually longer and rise above the ground for their entire length.
 Elevated roads can also be built for other reasons besides flood protection, such as: optimization of the traffic flow (e.g. in urban areas, to avoid too many road crossings), construction on hilly terrain impeding ground level roads or minimization of direct environmental impacts on precious ecosystems (although elevated roads can still significantly alter the local landscape).
-An elevated road can also be constructed on top of an embankment; in this case it is also called a causeway.
-For example, the Afsluitdijk waterflow between the Inselmeer and the sea and provide a navigable water route.
+An elevated road can also be constructed on top of an embankment; in this case it is also called a causeway, like for example the Afsluitdijk waterflow between the IJsselmeer and the Wadden Sea.
 Building elevated roads is usually more expensive than building ground-level roads.
 Typically, the increased resilience to climate change is a co-benefit and not the main reason for their construction.

 The main actors involved in the design, construction and maintenance of floating or elevated roads are similar to those involved in the development of other road transport infrastructure.
 They include territorial planners and urban developers, national or subnational administration bodies responsible for road network, and construction companies and institutions and organisations in charge of environmental protection.
 The involvement of research institutions is also highly relevant both for technological aspects and to deal with climate change vulnerability and risk analyses.
 Citizens and users of the transport infrastructures must be correctly informed on the location of floating and elevated roads and their use in case of flooding or any other emergency event.